Gen-ethisches Netzwerk (Gen-ethical Network)

 We strive for:

-- preventing release trials involving genetically modified plants.
+- no release of genetically modified wild species